sigmasternchen/libargo/README.md

 To encode a struct as JSON just use the `json_marshall()` function (declared in `marshaller.h`).
 This function takes 2 arguments and returns the marshalled struct as a string.

-The argument is the type of the struct.
+The first argument is the type of the struct.
 The second argument is a pointer to the struct.

 Example: